 TFCC Tear – Modern Orthopaedics of New Jersey, Wayne, Parsippany, Paramus, NJ.
 Dr. Peter DeNoble MD, Dr. David Ratliff MD, and Dr. Lorraine Stern MD.
 Orthopedic Surgeons and Surgery, Hand Surgeon, Shoulder Surgeon, Finger, Wrist, Elbow, Pediatric, Hip, Knee, Foot and Ankle, Trauma.
 Passaic, Bergen, Morris County.
 07054 07652 07470[/caption]

-Pain is usually localized to the small finger side of the wrist, although in some cases the pain can be more diffuse.
+Pain from a TFCC tear is usually localized to the small finger side of the wrist, although in some cases the pain can be more diffuse.
 It is usually aggravated by any type of forearm rotation.
 Sometimes, patients may feel instability or catching inside the joint.
-Tears are diagnosed by a combination of history, clinical testing, and MRI usually with contrast.
-There are different grades of tears, but treatment usually begins conservatively with immobilization and possibly cortisone injections.
-If the patient’s symptoms have not improved with conservative management or the patient is experiencing instability, they may be indicated for an arthroscopic TFCC debridement or repair.
-Please refer to our “Procedures” page for more information.
+Tears are diagnosed by a combination of history, clinical testing and MRI.
+Contrast is sometimes used during the MRI to help visualize the tear better, but this is not always necessary.